 Reference staff are unable to provide any type of legal advice to library users.
 This policy is not only for the protection of our users, but also providing such advice violates the rules and laws governing the practice of law.

 Many resources of the UDC Law and Main Campus Library are available to individuals not affiliated with UDC.
 Patrons visiting the Law Library who are connected to the UDC Guest Wireless network may utilize many of the electronic resources available through both the Law Library's database list, as well as the UDC Library’s database list.
-Guest wireless information can be requested from the Reference or Circulation desks.
+Instructions on how to connect to the UDC Guest Wi-Fi network can be requested from the Reference Desk.
 Library staff cannot provide technical assistance with connecting to the network.
 Per our subscriber agreements, staff are not permitted to make material from Westlaw and Lexis available to the public in printed or electronic form.